jonas1ara/73/Problems/Linked-lists/Remove-Nth-Node-From-End-of-List/README.md

 # Remove Nth Node From End of List:

-This directory contains implementations of the "Remove Nth Node From End of List" problem in the C, C++, and C# languages.
-Each implementation uses two pointers with a gap of `n` and temporal complexity `O(n)`.
+This directory contains an implementation of the "Remove Nth Node From End of List" problem in C#.
+The implementation uses two pointers with a gap of `n` and temporal complexity `O(n)`.

 ## Problem description